NoahZinsmeister/web3-webpacked/README.md

 - A robust management framework for the global `web3` object injected into browsers by [MetaMask](https://metamask.io/), [Trust](https://trustwalletapp.com/), etc. The framework exposes an instantiated [web3.js](https://web3js.readthedocs.io/en/1.0/) instance, keeps variables such as the current network and default account up-to-date, and fires customizable handlers when key events occur.

-- Generic utility functions that sign typed data, format [Etherscan](https://etherscan.io/) links, expose npm packages, etc.
+- Generic utility functions that fetch Ether and ERC20 balances, sign data, format [Etherscan](https://etherscan.io/) links, expose npm packages, etc.

+- A fully managed solution for sending transactions that abstracts away from common annoyances like estimating gas usage and fetching current gas prices.

 ## Example Projects
 Projects using `web-webpacked` include: